dpamar/playground-wvbif0em/markdowns/euclidean.md

 Result : A

-You can replace first line by
+You can replace first two lines by these examples
 * +++++[->+++++<]->[-<++++++>]>>>+++<<<< : 149 = 49 x 3 + 2, it prints "1" 2 times
 * ++++++++[->++++<]+++>[-<+++++>]>>>++++<<<< : 163 = 40 x 4 + 3, it prints "(" 3 times
 * etc...